xsscx/PatchIccMAX/Security.md

 The DemoIccMAX reference implementation is intended as a guideline and should not be considered production-ready code.
 Any code intended for production use should undergo thorough security reviews and extensive product testing to ensure it meets the necessary standards.

-## Reporting a Bug
+## Bug Reporting

-When you discover a bug, please open an Issue with all relevant details and a proof of concept.
+When you discover something is wrong or unexpected, please open an Issue with all relevant details and a proof of concept.
 Including a patch is highly encouraged.

+**Bug** if User Controllable Input causes a Crash.

+**Bad** if User Controllable Input causes Arbitrary Code Execution.

 ## CVE Assignments